-I have recently noticed a lot of food trucks across the country have been looking for window service staff and even some discussion in message boards where vendors are seeking insight on how to hire top performers.
+I’ve recently noticed a lot of food trucks across the country have been looking for window service staff.
+I’ve even spotted some on message boards where vendors are seeking insight on how to hire top performers.
 Coming from my time as a recruiter (aka headhunter) in the automotive industry, I can tell you that the best answer to this question is in asking the right interview questions to determine the skills that the server is bringing to the table.

 These interview questions will help you determine whether the applicant you are interviewing has the talent and personality to be a top performer in your food truck.
 What you can learn from the answers to these questions will help you avoid poor hiring decisions and enable you to build your staff with the best servers in town.